With the help of mnemonic example sentence, learning German irregular verbs becomes really easy

 It’s very, very important that you’re able to look up this information, otherwise you won’t know whether you’re learning correct German or not.
 The problem with this is indeed, that it is very hard to learn this information.
-You have to write the corresponding verbs on cards in any case, and repeat very often the forms of the preterit tense and the perfect tense (participles), to learn the “Ablaute” (vowel gradations).
+You have to write the corresponding verbs on cards in each case, and repeat the forms of the preterit tense and the perfect tense (participles) very often in order to learn the “Ablaute” (vowel gradations).
 I can tell you, this is one of those common situations, where the students ask their teacher: HOW can we learn this?
 And it is guaranteed the teacher will answer:

-„No idea, you simply have to learn it in one or another way!„
+„No idea, you simply have to learn it in some or other way!„

 That’s certainly not what you want to hear!
 OK, with a bit of luck, you’re given the advice to use cards.
 That’s all very well, but most likely you want a method, with which you can

-bring structure in the chaos of the dictionary and with which you can REALLY learn “the easy way”
+bring structure to the chaos of the dictionary and with which you can REALLY learn “the easy way”

-… and not in one way or another but with a system – so that you DON´T HAVE TO REPEAT THINGS SO OFTEN!
+… and not in some or other way, but with a system – so that you DON´T HAVE TO REPEAT THINGS SO OFTEN!
 All well said, but how is it done?

 What are mnemonic example-sentences?

-Now, normally you find in dictionaries or in German lessons most of the time an example-sentence together with the verb, so that you understand what it exactly means.
+Now, most of the time in dictionaries or in German lessons you will find an example-sentence together with the verb, so that you understand exactly what it means.

-For the irregular verb “essen”, you find in the dictionary for instance this example-sentence: “Sie isst kein Fleisch.”
+For the irregular verb “essen”, for instance you will find this example-sentence in the dictionary: “Sie isst kein Fleisch.”
 (She doesn´t eat meat) And: “Was gibt es heute zu essen?”
 (What are we having for lunch today?)

-That’s all very well, but it isn’t of any help with the learning of the vowel gradations of these strong verbs.
+That’s all very well, but it doesn´t help with learning the vowel gradations of these strong verbs.